main menu

 what are keloids?

-Keloids are overgrown scars that form when the skin heals after an injury.
-Unlike regular scars, Keloids can grow much larger than the original wound and do not subside over time.
+Keloids are raised, overgrown scars that develop when the body produces excess collagen during the healing process.
+Unlike normal scars, keloids grow beyond the original wound and do not fade over time.
+Learn more from the American Academy of Dermatology (AAD).

 what causes keloids?